bambuser/bambuser-livevideoshoppingplayer-sdk-ios/README.md

 ## Beta Version

-This project is in an early stage of development.
+This project is currently in beta.
 Feel free to experiment with it, but refrain from using it in production.

 See the [release notes][ReleaseNotes] for status and progress.